Most workers have the right to take a minimum amount of paid holiday. This is called ‘statutory holiday entitlement’.

 Bank holidays do not have to be given as paid leave and employers can choose whether or not to include bank holidays in a worker’s statutory holiday entitlement.

-You can talk to the Advice Service in confidence if you would like further information.
-We are impartial and here to advise in your best interests.
-To book a telephone appointment with a professional adviser please email email@example.com, telephone Student Support on 01522 837080, or visit the Information Hub on the ground floor of the Atrium in the Minerva Building.
+The Student Support and Advice Centre has specialist advisers who can talk to you in confidence if you would like further information.
+The advisers are impartial and here to advise in your best interests.
+To book a telephone appointment please email: firstname.lastname@example.org or telephone 01522 837080.